Nevenall/ghosting-the-edge/manuscript.md

 On the other hand, your granddaddy didn't have to worry about attack barriers and black IC that can use that magical interface of yours to hack your brain and mess you up in ways there aren't even words for.
 Brain death is just the beginning grandson.

-As a hacker you'll find yourself using your skills to maybe crack Terradyne's secure net and steal the 3d model of their latest VecD rotor and give it to your “employer,” or sell it to the highest bidder, or maybe both.
-Don't think your “employer” wouldn't do the same to you.
+As a hacker you'll find yourself using your skills to maybe crack Terradyne's secure net and steal the 3d model of their latest VecD rotor and give it to your "employer," or sell it to the highest bidder, or maybe both.
+Don't think your "employer" wouldn't do the same to you.

 Find the Hacking section on page XXX for more about what you do.